 A: The Greater Boston Food Bank partners with agencies that are classified as either Emergency Food Providers (EFP’s) or Non-Emergency Food providers.
 Guidelines for these classifications are below.

-A: Provide groceries, at least monthly, to those in need of one-time emergency or occasional food assistance for home preparation and consumption.
+A: Provide groceries, at twice least monthly, to those in need of one-time emergency or occasional food assistance for home preparation and consumption.
 Do not charge a fee or require service from participants in exchange for food.
-Participants must have self-declared need or other verification of need such as DTA card, Medicaid card, etc. Conduct public outreach such as being registered with a food resource referral service (Project Bread Food Source Hot Line) or listed in a social service directory.
+Conduct public outreach such as being registered with a food resource referral service (Project Bread Food Source Hot Line) or listed in a social service directory.

 A: Prepare and serve on-site meals regularly to those in need.
 Do not charge a fee or require service from participants in exchange for food.
 Conduct public outreach such as being registered with a food resource referral service (Project Bread Food Source Hot Line) or listed in a social service directory.